-Table 34: UserCompoundFirstNames.xml Columns
+Table 33: UserCompoundFirstNames.xml Columns

-Column Name

-Gender

-The gender most commonly associated with this FirstName/Culture combination.
-One of the following:

-- M The name is a male name. - F The name is a female name. - A Ambiguous.
-The name can be either male or female. - U Unknown.
+Column Name Description / Valid Values FirstName The comp The compound first name.
+Maximum of two words.
+Case insensitive.
+Culture The culture in which this FirstName/Gender combination applies.
+You may use any of the values that are valid in the GenderDeterminationSource input field.
+For more information, see Input on page 291.
+Gender The gender most commonly associated with this FirstName/Culture combination One of the following: M The name is a male name.
+F The name is a female name. Α Ambiguous.
+The name can be either male or female.
+U Unknown.
 The gender of this name is not known.
 Unknown is assumed if this field is left blank.

-Frequency

-Not used in this release.
+Frequency Not used in this release.
 You may leave this column blank.